MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-13.0.0/authenticate-azureps.md

 ---
-description: Learn the different authentication types for Azure PowerShell — sign in interactively, with a service principal, or with managed identities for Azure resources. ms.custom: devx-track-azurepowershell ms.devlang: powershell ms.service: azure-powershell
+description: Learn the different authentication types for Azure PowerShell.
+Sign in interactively, with a service principal, or with managed identities for Azure resources. ms.custom: devx-track-azurepowershell ms.devlang: powershell ms.service: azure-powershell